rafael747/blog/ops.md

 ## Currently

-I'm a DevOps Engineer at Global Savings Group, Europe’s leading shopping rewards company that empowers people to shop in a smarter way.
+I'm a DevOps Engineer at Limehome, We aim to be the largest European digital hospitality brand that provides the quality and consistency of a casual premium hotel room experience while retaining a fully digital customer.

 ## Employment

-`2021-now`
+`2021-2023`
 __Global Savings Group__.
 DevOps Engineer.

 `2020-2021`